Symptoms and Causes |

 Can vaccinated people still get COVID-19?

-If you have a fever, drink plenty of fluids (water is best), get lots of rest, take acetaminophen (Tylenol®).
+If you have a fever, drink plenty of fluids (water is best), get lots of rest and take acetaminophen (Tylenol®).

 If you have a cough, lie on your side or sit up (don’t lie on your back).
-Add a teaspoon of honey to your hot tea or hot water (don’t give honey to children under one year old).
+Add a teaspoon of honey to your hot tea or hot water (don’t give honey to children under 1 year of age).
 Gargle with salt water.
-Call your healthcare provider or pharmacist for advice about over-the-counter, comfort care product, like cough suppressants, cough drops/lozenges.
+Call your healthcare provider or pharmacist for advice about over-the-counter, comfort care products like cough suppressants and cough drops/lozenges.
 Have a friend or family member pick up any needed medicines.
 You must stay at home.

 If you have a mild case of COVID-19, you should start to feel better in a few days to a week.
 If you think your symptoms are getting worse, call your healthcare provider.